Meet Xena, our newest psychiatric assistance dog

 The program is available to eligible veterans who are coping with Post-Traumatic Stress Disorder (PTSD).
 An assistance dog can play a big part in helping a veteran manage their mental health and wellbeing.

-The program is proving to be very popular.
-The department has received many requests from veterans seeking a psychiatric assistance dog to support their mental health treatment plan since its announcement in September 2019.
+The program is proving to be very popular with the Department receiving many requests from veterans seeking a psychiatric assistance dog to support their mental health treatment plan since its announcement in September 2019.

 Psychiatric assistance dogs are specially trained to perform tasks that contribute to the clinical recovery goals of their veteran handler, including detecting signs of distress and performing specific tasks to help alleviate those symptoms.